anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

 }
 ```

-In the LLVM IR, numeric constants are represented with the `ConstantReal` class, which holds the numeric value in an `APFloat` internally (`APFloat` has the capability of holding floating point constants of Arbitrary Precision).
-This code basically just creates and returns a ConstantFP.
-Note that in the LLVM IR that constants are all uniqued together and shared.
-For this reason, the API uses the `foo.get(...)` idiom instead of `new foo(..)` or `foo.Create(..)`.
+In the LLVM IR, numeric constants are represented with a `LLVMValueRef` instance too.
+This code basically just creates and pushes a `LLVMValueRef`.

 ```c#
 protected override ExprAST VisitVariableExprAST(VariableExprAST node)